 Value of Metadata Management

 Organizations will benefit from a comprehensive view of their metadata, and of metadata management, when they fully understand its value and the implications of not having accurate context for their data.
-Metadata can be the center of the data governance effort, since understanding the context of the data content is one of the central activities of data stewardship.
+Metadata can be the center of the data governance effort because understanding the context of the data content is one of the central activities of data stewardship.
 To achieve the business benefits of enterprise data management, the connection between the data instances and the various forms of Metadata associated with each instance of data becomes an asset to be managed for competitive advantage.

 The concept of collecting data about data has been around for years.
 However, many organizations that embark on a data governance practice do not understand fully the need for their data stewards to manage metadata as well as the actual data values.
 Data governance policies should include all of the appropriate metadata policies, and good data stewardship training should include education and training in metadata and its management.